cspotcode/grunt-organized/README.md

 `npm install --save-dev grunt-organized`

-In your Gruntfile, load and invoke the module, passing it your `grunt` object and some initial grunt configuration.
-This will return an object that mimics the grunt API such that it's a drop-in replacement for your original `grunt` object.
+In your Gruntfile, load and invoke the module, passing it your `grunt` object and optionally a grunt configuration object.
+This will return an object that mimics the grunt API such that it's a drop-in replacement for `grunt`.
 It will also call `grunt.initConfig`.

 ```
 module.exports = function(grunt) {